 Concerted efforts to reduce the University’s water consumption have been ongoing for two decades.
 On the Charles River Campus, consumption has dropped 31% since 1991.
 While progress has certainly been made, there’s still much more work to be done.

-In spring 2010, BU became one of the first universities to install bottle fill up stations (pictured above) at a major sports workout facility (FitRec).
-This pilot program provides a sanitary way for users to fill a reusable bottle at the water fountain.
-A LCD screen displays the number of plastic bottles that have been saved by calculating the number of people who have filled up.
-A variety of strategies has been implemented across campus, including:
+BU was one of the first universities to install bottle fill-up stations at a major sports workout facility (FitRec).
+This pilot program provided a sanitary way for users to fill a reusable bottle at the water fountain.
+An LCD screen displays the number of plastic bottles that have been saved by calculating the number of people who have filled up.
+A variety of strategies have been implemented across campus, including:

 - Rain sensors installed on the 140 irrigation systems across campus

-- Drip irrigation systems in all planting beds spanning Commonwealth Avenue
+- Drip irrigation systems in all planting beds spanning Comm.
+Ave.

 - Low-flow faucet aerators

 - Self-charging, hands-free sink faucets

 - Elimination of dining trays